Will Stone: Election

-Drone manufacturing hub.
+Drone manufacturing

 In early 2025, Stone was appointed as a 'business champion' of defence and green technology by the Labour Party.
 In this role, Stone has noted that one of his missions for Swindon North is to return the town to a place of high quality employment.
 To do this, he is leading efforts to utilise the Panattoni site for manufacturing in sectors like Defence and Drone production, in line with the Government's increase to defence spending of 2.5% from April 2027 and foster economic growth in Swindon.
 Overarching reasons for this move are to utilise the extra investment in defence whilst also supporting the UK's wider mission of scaling up defence capability.
 Many of the drone manufacturers he has engaged with have been involved in the defence of Ukraine and note their desire to support the UK and Ukraine's defence infrastructure.
+He is quoted as stating that the arrival of TEKEVER and other drone companies to the area 'opened the door for Swindon to become a hub for global exports, not just MOD contracts, and "We want Swindon to become a manufacturing and testing hub for global exporters and play its part in supporting the UK’s sovereign defence capability".